Death From Anorexia: What Happens to the Body?

 Some people may need to try multiple types of therapy before they find the one that best suits their personality and needs.
 And support from family and friends can be crucial during this process, as it often involves discouragement, disappointment, and frustration.

 Even after a person has regained control of their eating habits, they may still think about food and body image more than the average person.
-Many people in recovery benefit from continued therapy to help them maintain their progress and work through any additional concerns that arise.
+Many people in recovery benefit from continued therapy to help them maintain their progress and work through any additional concerns that arise (e.g., a fear of gaining weight).

-Relapse rates can be as high as 41% after 18 months in recovery.
-[8]
+Relapse rates can be as high as 41% after 18 months in recovery.8

 If relapse occurs, patients can talk about this change with their mental health professional and form a plan to deal with it.
-What’s important to remember is that there is always hope of maintaining a long-term recovery.
+What’s important to remember is to maintain hope, as long-term recovery is possible.

-The desire for change can help see a patient through these hard times and help them stay on the road to a healthier and happier future.
+The desire for change can help a patient navigate these challenging times and stay on the path to a healthier and happier future.

 Resources